Hydrogen & Renewable Energy Opportunities in Alberta, Canada

 LOW-CARBON, CLEAN ENERGY TRANSITION

 Alberta is an emerging global leader in energy decarbonization, having made strides in reducing the carbon intensity of its electricity grid and its oil and gas sector.
-This is being achieved through a series of targeted reductions, a transition away from coal, the development of world-scale renewable energy projects, and investment in a growing carbon capture, use and storage (CCUS) industry.
+This is achieved through:

-By early 2024, power generation in Alberta will be coal free, and the electricity grid will produce roughly 20 megatons of GHG emissions a year.
+As of June 2024, power generation in Alberta is coal free, and the electricity grid will produce roughly 20 megatons of GHG emissions a year.
 Alberta’s deregulated market ensures it remains a low-cost electricity jurisdiction throughout this transition making it an ideal for utility-scale solar energy projects and wind resources, advancing renewable electricity production and usage at affordable rates worldwide.

 4th LARGEST OIL RESERVES IN THE WORLD & LOW-COST NATURAL RESOURCES